learn the business of blogging – always free

-Canva is highly regarded as the best program to create free Pinterest graphics.
+Easy design tool Canva is highly regarded as the best program to create free Pinterest graphics.

 Searching for free stock images can be a pain as they do not allow you to filter by those that are free and those which cost money without becoming a premium member.
-(King of ironic you have to pay to see the free images!)
+(Kind of ironic you have to pay to see the free images!)

-Crello is very similar to Canva in that it has ready-made templates for all kind of social media graphics.
+Crello is very similar to Canva in that it has ready-made templates for all kinds of social media graphics.
 The main difference is that when adding photos you can sort by which are free and which are not, however, you can’t really search for specific photos (like “Coffee”) the way you can in Canva.
 Photos are grouped into a handful of categories.

 I love the “Graphics” section of Snappa which allows me to quickly pull in small illustrations or icons!

 Gravit designer is for advanced users who need layer capabilities as well as greater control over graphics.
-It’s a desktop download application which some may prefer to web apps.
+It’s a desktop download application that some may prefer to web apps.
 I love that I can use my custom fonts on my computer with Gravit, so this is my preferred tool of choice for adding text after I design my image layouts in Canva.

 If you’re looking for an advanced graphic editor that lives on the internet, then Pixlr is your tool!
-Again, you have complete control over graphics and text, so Pixlr functions similar to Adobe Photoshop or Illustrator, but for free!
+Again, you have complete control over graphics and text, so Pixlr functions similarly to Adobe Photoshop or Illustrator, but for free!